Kings Row: Plot

-In the small midwestern town of Kings Row, in 1890, five children know, and play with, each other: Parris Mitchell, a polite, clever little boy who lives with his grandmother; pretty blonde Cassandra Tower, daughter of the secretive Dr. Alexander Tower and a mother that is seen only through the upstairs window; the orphaned but wealthy and fun-loving Drake McHugh who is best friends with Parris; Louise Gordon, daughter of the town physician Dr. Henry Gordon; and the tomboy Randy Monaghan, from the "wrong side of the tracks", whose father, Tom, is a railroad worker.
+In the small midwestern town of Kings Row, five children grow up together in the 1890s: Parris Mitchell, a polite, clever little boy who lives with his grandmother; pretty blonde Cassandra Tower, daughter of the secretive Dr. Alexander Tower and a mother that is seen only through the upstairs window; the orphaned but wealthy and fun-loving Drake McHugh who is best friends with Parris; Louise Gordon, daughter of the town physician Dr. Henry Gordon; and the tomboy Randy Monaghan, from the wrong side of the tracks, whose father, Tom, is a railroad worker.

-Parris is both friends with and drawn to Cassandra, whom the other children avoid because her family is "strange".
+Parris is both friends with and is drawn to Cassandra whom the other children avoid because her family is "strange".
 They play together regularly.
-The boys are best friends, and Randy plays with the boys sometimes as well.
-When Dr. Tower takes Cassie out of school, and she is confined at home, Parris does not see her for many years.
+The boys are best friends and Randy plays with them sometimes.
+When Dr. Tower takes Cassie out of school and she is confined at home, Parris does not see her for many years.

 He finally meets her again when she opens the door for him to begin his medical studies under Dr. Tower's tutelage.
 However, she is very hesitant and says almost nothing.
-The next morning, Parris' best friend, Drake, says that he intends to marry Louise, who is in love with him as well, despite the disapproval of her father Dr. Gordon.
+The next morning, Parris' best friend, Drake, says that he intends to marry Louise who is in love with him as well despite the disapproval of her father, Dr. Gordon.
 Louise, however, refuses to defy her parents and will not marry him.
-As Parris continues his studies with Dr. Tower, Parris and Cassie begin a secret romance, seeing each other at Drake’s house.
+As Parris continues his studies with Dr. Tower, he and Cassie begin a secret romance, seeing each other at Drake's house.
 But he and Dr. Tower have a good relationship as well.
-Dr. Tower has interested Parris in psychiatry, which he intends to study in Vienna.
-Parris' grandmother becomes ill from cancer and dies as he is about to go overseas to Vienna for medical school.
+Dr. Tower has interested Parris in psychiatry which he intends to study in Vienna.
+Parris' grandmother becomes ill from cancer and dies as he is about to go overseas for medical school.
 Parris wants to marry Cassie after he returns from his training.
-One night Cassie comes desperately to him, begging him to take her with him to Vienna.
-When Parris hesitates, she runs away again, back home.
+One night Cassie comes desperately to him, begging him to take her with him.
+When Parris hesitates, she runs back home.

-The next morning, Drake learns that Dr. Tower has poisoned Cassie and shot himself, and has left his entire estate to Parris.
-Drake tells Parris and gives him Dr. Tower's notebook, which showed that he killed Cassie because he believed he saw early signs that she might go insane like her mother, and he wanted to prevent Parris from ruining his life by marrying her, just as Tower's life had been ruined by marrying Cassie's mother.
+The next morning, Drake learns that Dr. Tower has poisoned Cassie and shot himself and has left his entire estate to Parris.
+Parris finds Dr. Tower's notebook which showed that he killed Cassie because he believed he saw early signs that she might go insane like her mother and he wanted to prevent Parris from ruining his life by marrying her, just as Tower's life had been ruined by marrying Cassie's mother.